Cross-disciplinary review no. 9

 This analysis presents the results of an "Atelier hors les murs", a five-day immersion with S-07 students from both schools in the commune of Duclair (Seine-Maritime), which is taking part in the national "Small Towns of Tomorrow" program.
 The work was supervised by lecturers from the M1 DE Architecture de la Ville et des Territoires urban and territorial project workshop (Joseph Altuna, Dominique Lefrançois, Gabriella Trotta-Brambilla).

-The publication was coordinated by Gabriella TROTTA-BRAMBILLA for ENSA Normandie, and features contributions from teacher-researchers and local players (Boucles de la Seine Normande Regional Nature Park, Seine-Maritime Departmental Directorate for Land and Sea, GIP Seine Aval, local elected representatives, etc.).
+The publication was coordinated by Gabriella TROTTA-BRAMBILLA forENSA Normandie features contributions from teachers, researchers, and local stakeholders (Boucles de la Seine Normande Regional Nature Park, Seine-Maritime Departmental Directorate for Territories and the Sea, GIP Seine Aval, local elected officials, etc.).

 Click HERE to download the special issue from the Études Normandes website.